iaxo/axion-limits/README.md

 ## Known Issues

-- The labels application cannot interpret LaTeX.
+- The labels application cannot interpret _LaTeX_.
 - At labels application, when working with multiple labels, moving a label other than the last label will replace the coordinates of the last label written.